 One of the distinguishing factors of a Charlotte Mason education is that formal lessons should wait until a child is six.
 In a world that starts preschool at the age of two, putting academics on hold can be terrifying.
 We don’t want to put our children at a disadvantage by hindering them in any way.
+Delaying formal education is never an easy decision, especially when there are so many child care centres like Explore & Develop that can help nurture a child’s academic progress.
 Choosing to delay formal lessons sometimes gets us funny looks and investigation from those who care (Miss H’s doctor asks us about preschool every time we visit!)
-I’ve touched on this topic before in my preschool guide, but in this post, I dig into what research says about early academics, and how this earlier is better mentality started in America.
+I’ve touched on this topic before in my preschool guide, but in this post, I dig into what research says about early academics, and how this earlier is better mentality started.

 *This post contains affiliate links.
 You can read more about them in my policies.